SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 USER GUIDES/shipment-processing/view-cancelled-shipments.md

 > 💡 *Tip*
 >
 > *You can cancel the shipments both via UI and the API.
-For more information on how to cancel shipments via API, refer to the[API References](https://docs.intersoftsapient.net/reference/put_v4-shipments-status) section.*
+For more information on how to cancel shipments via API, refer to the [API References](https://docs.intersoftsapient.net/reference/put_v4-shipments-status) section.*

 To cancel shipment(s), follow the steps as explained in the following procedure.